data-to-insight/csc-map-of-the-world/docs/index.md

 # CSC Knowledge Base Network

 A structured, extensible open-source data-eco-system map and 'knowledge base' for the **Children’s Social Care (CSC)** sector.
-This project collates and creates an overview of key sector documentation, project relationships, data services, sector tools, rules, plans and events using a flexible YAML-based data model aligned with the [Smart City Concept Model (SCCM)](http://www.smartcityconceptmodel.com/) towards data interoperability.
+This project collates and creates an overview of key sector documentation, project relationships, data services, sector tools, rules, plans and events using a flexible YAML-based data model aiming to align with the [Smart City Concept Model (SCCM)](http://www.smartcityconceptmodel.com/) towards data interoperability.

 Alongside the (filtered)graph-based relations visualisation, it aims to support key-term search and YAML schema validation across the structured/human readable `.yml` structured records.
 Development is scaffolded/designed to be extensible, transparent, and Git-native.